 Coaching exercises and other assessment tools help coaches learn more accurate information about their clients and make sessions more fun.
 Coachees get an opportunity to discover themselves through enjoyable activities.

 Plus, many of these activities prompt clients to ask questions they may not have considered when they started their journey with a coach.
 Clients may think they have an idea of what they want to improve, but they could be overlooking other aspects of their lives where things are off.
-These comprehensive activities will help identify areas of improvement and strive to achieve your clients’ goals.
+These comprehensive activities will help identify areas of improvement and strive to achieve your coaching clients’ goals.

 At Practice, we know the challenges of coaching, and we’ll share all our tips and tricks to add to your coaching toolkit.
 These coaching tools are fun resources to encourage clients to share things they may not even know about themselves.
-Try out Practice’s other tools and leave the administration tasks to us so you can do what you’re best at and focus on helping your clients succeed.
+Try out Practice’s other tools and leave the administration tasks to us so you can do what you’re best at and focus on helping great coaching and helping your clients succeed.